trikko/serverino-demo/README.md

 ## Usage

-Simply download the executable on release page and run it:
+Simply download the executable on release page (created with github actions) and run it:
 ```bash
 ./serverino-demo
 ```